MightyHanson/strategy_playground/README.md

 - Completed the development of Data Engine, and built a SQLite Dataset for data fetch.
 - Buy the Dip Strategy in process.

+### Project: Portfolio Construction Applied Transformer
+- Built the structure for applying Transformer Model and optimizer for portfolio construction
+- Adding Backtest Module for the created portfolio

 ### Project: Interest Rate Modeling
 - Implemented Regular Interest Rates Models as prototype, and there will be more interest rate models for testing.